clarktozer/oidc-casl/README.md

 # react-oidc-casl
-Example react app with permissions provider hooks using CASL with role based JWT tokens
+Example react library with permissions provider hooks using CASL with role based JWT tokens